ThomDietrich/discourse-plugin-code-fences-buttons/README.md

-# Discourse Plugin: Toolbar Codefences Buttons
+# Discourse Plugin: Toolbar Code Fences Buttons (cfbtn)

-This plugin adds buttons to your comment editor toolbar for inserting codefences with language specific syntax highlighting.
+This plugin adds buttons to your Discourse composer toolbar for inserting code fences with language-specific syntax highlighting.

 Example: